An agent writes most of my frontend code now. I review what it produces and tighten the architecture where it overreaches.

 - i18n drift checking once you ship a second locale.

-- AI code review and SBOM generation once the project has external stakeholders – reviewers, customers, or compliance.
+- AI code review and SBOM generation once the project has external stakeholders to answer to: reviewers, customers, or compliance.

 Each layer should pay for itself in caught regressions or saved review time.
 Remove the ones that don’t.